TheAbhiKumar/TheAbhiKumar.github.io/styleguide/index.md

   </div>
 </div>

-This page demonstrates the various visual styles that comprise the design of this site.
+This page demonstrates in <span class="equation-mimic">O(n)</span> time the various visual styles that comprise the design of this site.
 Headings are set in PT Serif and body is set in Open Sans[^1].
 Here is some code `std::iostream` inside a paragraph.

 ## Heading Level Two